 So you have two different “A” class costume cards and you can’t figure out which card to select?
 The good news is that the game lets you compare the stats of two cards.
 It will also show you whether the selected card has better stats or not.

 To compare cards, go to the Costume Card section via the menu and tap a card that you want to equip.
 The game will display a stats comparison screen between your equipped card and your selected card.

-In the above example screenshot, you can see the stats comparison screen.
+You can see the stats comparison screen above.
 The selected card has a series of red down arrows and one blue up arrow.
 The up arrow beside Arcade win stats show that the selected card offers better chances of winning an arcade mini-game than the equipped card.

 Additional Tips and Hints

 1. When you land on Town festival, you will be able to host a festival on a square that you have already owned.
 The hosting square will have increased service fee.
 While choosing a square to host a festival, go with the game’s recommendation.
 A square will keep flashing and glowing, telling you to host a festival there.
 That square will probably deduct more service fee from your opponent’s total coins than others.